rexali/data-science/_posts/2019-08-15-The-Battle-of-Neighbourhood-Project.markdown

 * tips etc.

-The latitude is the line running east and west of the earth measured in numeric while the Longitude is an imaginary line running north and south of Green Wich meridian measured in numeric.
+The latitude is the line running east and west of the earth measured in numeric while the Longitude is an imaginary line running north and south of Green Wich meridian also measured in numeric.
-The borough is a subset of city.
+The borough is a subset of a city.
 The neighbourhood is the community area name.

 The target value (variable) or label of the data set is the neighbourhood which is the dependent variable.
 The other variables is like longitudes, latitudes, venues, etc are the independent (predictor) variables.